Andrew Perlman: Early life

 Perlman was born in Boston and grew up in the cities of Newton and Cohassett in Massachusetts.
 At age 12, he began tracking down the owners of dormant bank accounts, and taking a 20% commission in exchange for leading them to their forgotten money.

-Later in his youth, he applied for a federal license to construct an ethanol still in his parents’ house, though he was unsuccessful.
+Later in his youth, he unsuccessfully applied for a federal license to construct an ethanol still in his parents’ house.

 Perlman began college at Washington University in St. Louis, and as a sophomore he attempted to license and commercialize a university-owned technology to prevent credit card fraud.
-The university declined the request because he was still a student, so Perlman dropped out.
+The university turned him down because he was still a student, so Perlman dropped out.

 Early career

 Perlman and a friend dropped out of Washington University and moved to Washington D.C., where they “hung around business and government offices, knocking on doors, asking anyone they could find about some kind of new technology they could turn into a business.”
 The two had little technical education, but through research and trial and error, they built a device that converts voice calls into a data format.
 By age 22, they signed a deal for the first $14 million in startup financing for their new company Cignal Global Communications.
 Three years later, Perlman sold the company for $200 million.